harbour/harbour.github.io/contact.md

 ## Webmaster

 Do you have a question or concern regarding the functionality of this site?<br>
-Click [here](https://github.com/harbour/harbour.github.io/issues) to submit an issue.
+Click [here](https://github.com/harbour/harbour.github.io/pulls) to submit a Pull Request.

 ## Suggestions?